cmxmunna/Online_Food_Ordering_Syatem/Readme.md

 ==============================================================
 1.Download the project folder.
 2.Move project folder into C:\xampp\htdocs
-3.Open phpmyadmin and create a database named 'ife'.
+3.Open phpmyadmin and create a database named 'onlinefood'.
-4.Import 'ife.sql' into your database.
+4.Import 'onlinefood.sql' into your database.
 5.Run project at Apache localhost.
 6.Enjoy
 ==============================================================